 - It speeds up healing times wonderfully.

-- It avoids rubbing against clothes, which makes it very useful on winter when people tend to wear many clothes.
+- It avoids rubbing against clothes, which makes it very useful in winter when people tend to wear many clothes.

-- No scab forms and therefore prevents the ink from coming out too much.
-The colours are very vivid.
+- No scab forms and therefore prevents the ink from coming out too much, resulting in more vivid colors.

 - It is good for clients who aren’t used to healing a tattoo or who cannot take the necessary rest.